m-yahya/latex-tutorial/README.md

 In this section, we will take a look to create different types of lists and how to customize list styles.

-In general, we can create following different types of lists in `LaTeX`:
+In general, we can create the following different types of lists in `LaTeX`:

-* Un-ordered lists
+* Unordered lists
 * Ordered lists
 * Nested lists

 ### Un-ordered Lists

-In LaTeX, un-ordered list is created using the `itemize` environment and then place each entery inside the environment using `\item`.
+In LaTeX, an unordered list is created using the `itemize` environment and then place each entry inside the environment using `\item`.

 ```
 \begin{itemize}
-	\item The un-unmbered item in the list
+    \item The un-numbered item in the list
     \item Another un-numbered item in the list
     \item One more un-numbered item in the list
 \end{itemize}
 ```